-- (A) Enter a judgment declaring that the Summit Pipeline plan located in Charles City Area Development Corporation, Avenue of the Saints Development Park, is unconstitutional, null, and void and order the Summit Carbon Pipeline to be rerouted according to the alternative route. - (B) Enter preliminary and permanent prospective injunctive relief enjoining the IUC, through its members, agents, servants, employees, and attorneys, and all persons in active concert and participation with the IUC, Summit Carbon Pipeline from enforcing the approved route. - (C) Grant the Petitioners their reasonable attorneys' fees and costs. - (D) Grant the Petitioners such other and further relief as the court may deem proper.
+- (A) enter a judgment, pursuant to 28 U.S.C. §§ 2201 and 2202, declaring that the Summit Pipeline plan located in RLIJ will have the Charles City Area Development Corporation, Avenue of the Saints Development Park, is unconstitutional, null, and void and order the Summit Carbon Pipeline to be rerouted according to the alternative route. - (B) enter preliminary and permanent prospective injunctive relief enjoining the IUC, through its members, agents, servants, employees, and attorneys, and all persons in active concert and participation with the IUC, Summit Carbon Pipeline from enforcing the approved route for the Charles City Area Development Corporation. - (C) Grant the Petitioners their reasonable attorneys' fees and costs. - (D) Grant the Petitioners such other and further relief as the court may deem proper.